 Know when to resurrect old posts.
 Sometimes you’ll write something and then completely forget about it as time passes.
 So will your audience.
 I’m really guilty of doing this!
 Don’t be afraid to re-share your old posts online from time to time.
 Those who have already ready them may re-read and enjoy, and those who haven’t seen them before will do now.

-Share old stuff that is actually a bit crap now.
+Share old stuff that is actually a bit dull now.
 When you first start blogging there’s a bit of a learning curve.
 It takes time and effort to refine your work.
 Getting it right is vital for growth, so don’t be afraid to ditch the things that aren’t a good fit anymore.
 Know when to go back through your old catalogue and edit or cull the posts that you’re not that amazed by now.
 There’s nothing wrong with a bit of self-editing – don’t just share everything you have if it isn’t your best work.

 Act like a human being on social media.
 There is nothing worse than someone who is just sharing their posts without any attempt to chat or behave like a person.
 It looks beggy, and more importantly, it undermines any potential for you to grow as an authority online.
 By that, I mean that you cannot improve your social standing or trustworthiness if you’re constantly shouting ‘notice me, notice me!’ without any effort to engage in conversation.